bmlanguage/bml/documentation.md

                     }
                 }
                 ```

-        *   **Architecture-Independent Code (Implicit `common` Block):** Code outside of any `@arc` block is considered architecture-independent and will be treated as if it were inside an implicit `common` block.
-This code will be compiled for all target architectures.
-The compiler will enforce restrictions on what can be done within this implicit `common` block to ensure portability (e.g., disallowing direct hardware access or architecture-specific intrinsics).
-CAMs are expected to provide default implementations for common functions (like `print`) for each architecture, and these defaults will be available within the implicit `common` block.
+*   **Module Usage:**
+    *   `#use "moduleName";`: Includes exported items from the module in the current scope making the exported components of the module visible in the current scope.
+When using the `#use` directive you can list the specific items that you want to import by using the keyword `only`: `#use "MyModule" only { functions {myFunction}, constants {myConstant} };`, or to exclude some items using `exclude` keyword: `#use "MyModule" exclude { functions {myOtherFunction} };`.
+The `exclude` or `only` keywords can be used only when a list of items is specified.
+        *   Generic modules: `#use "genericModuleName<Type>" as alias;`
+        *   Example: `#use "GenericVector<uint32>" as intVector;`
+        *   `with config { ... }`: Configures parameters for the module.
+            *   Example: `#use "MyModule" with config { baudRate = 115200; };`
+            *    The `with config` clause is used to customize the CAMs behavior.
+            * When a module is imported with `config` parameters, the compiler will create a new copy of the imported module, parameterized by the values provided by the `config` section.
+If the imported module uses other modules with config parameters, those modules will also be duplicated using the values defined for that specific instance of the parent module.
+If an imported module has the same `config` variable defined in the parent module, the `config` of the parent module will override the `config` of the imported module.
             * Example:
             ```baremetal
                 module MyModule {
-                    // Implicit common block (architecture-independent)
-                    declarations {
+                    config {
-                        // Declarations common to all architectures
-                        uint32 commonCounter;
+                       config dataSize : uint32 = 16;
                   }
                   statements {
-                        // Code common to all architectures
-                        function void commonFunction() {
+                      function void myFunction(uint32 data) {
-                            print("This is a common function"); // 'print' provided by CAM }
+                        print("Data size:", config.dataSize);
                       }

-                    @arc arm {
-                        // ...
-ARM-specific code ...
                    }

-                    @arc riscv {
-                        // ...
-RISC-V specific code ...
                 }
+                 module MyOtherModule {
+                 statements {
+                      #use "MyModule" with config { dataSize = 32 };
+                       function void myOtherFunction() {
+                          myFunction(10);
                        }
+                   }
+               }
             ```

-*   **Module Usage:**
-    *   `#use "moduleName";`: Includes exported items from the module in the current scope making the exported components of the module visible in the current scope.
-        *   Generic modules: `#use "genericModuleName<Type>" as alias;`
-        *   Example: `#use "GenericVector<uint32>" as intVector;`
-        *   `with config { ... }`: Configures parameters for the module.
-            *   Example: `#use "MyModule" with config { baudRate = 115200; };`
-            *   The `with config` clause is used to customize the CAMs behavior.
+            *   In the example above, the function `myFunction` will use the dataSize of `32` which overrides the default `dataSize` value.

 *   **Main File:**
     *   **The main file is the entry point of the BML application.**